aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-xlsx4j/missing-features-of-xlsx4j-in-aspose-cells/miscellaneous-examples-for-xlsx4j/printing-workbooks-in-xlsx4j/_index.md

 ---

 ## **Aspose.Cells - Printing Workbooks**
-After you finish creating your spreadsheet, you will probably want to print a hard copy of the sheet for your need.
-When you are printing, MS Excel assumes you want to print the entire worksheet area unless you specify your selection.
+After you finish creating your spreadsheet, you will probably want to print a hard copy of the sheet for your needs.
+When printing, MS Excel assumes you want to print the entire worksheet area unless you specify a selection.

 **Printing Worksheet**